What was once a simple knife used by French farmers is now one of the most sought-after corkscrews in the world, preferred by professional sommeliers.

 The Laguiole name and signature bee cause a lot of confusion.
 Laguiole is not a single company that produces these knives and corkscrews — it is just a generic name for a folding pocket knife.

 Many inexpensive, low-quality knock-offs have flooded the market.
 Many of these low quality, machine-made knives and corkscrews are made in China or Pakistan.
 Even French manufacturers produce varying levels of quality, from inexpensive, mostly machine-made items to high-end, fully hand-made and engraved products (with a high price tag to match).
 Look for products that are “Laguiole en Aubrac” for the finest quality.

 Laguiole catches on

-While the design of the Laguiole knife is more than 170 years old, the design of the coveted modern Laguiole corkscrewsis only 20 years old.
+While the design of the Laguiole knife is more than 170 years old, the design of the coveted modern Laguiole corkscrews is recent.
 Today the Laguiole name and signature bee adorns folding knives, corkscrews, table cutlery and cigar cutters.
 To experience the craftsmanship that goes into hand-assembling a Forge de Laguiole corkscrew, watch the video below.
 The Laguioles we sell are more affordably priced, but we still found the process interesting.

 Your own piece of French history

-They’re handcrafted with extra-long, five-turn stainless steel grooved spirals and serrated blade foil cutters, and packaged in an ebony wood gift box.
+They’re hand forged and crafted with extra-long, five-turn stainless steel grooved spirals and serrated blade foil cutters, and packaged in a wood gift box.
 Each comes with a certificate of authenticity and a lifetime warranty.
-Available with a buffalo horn handle, olive wood handle, brown horn handle or juniper handle, our Laguiole products are beautiful, functional and durable.
+Our Laguiole products are beautiful, functional and durable.
 Not only should you get one for yourself, they make excellent gifts for the wine aficionados in your life, too.